WeTrustPlatform/blockform/README.md

 For AWS, go to IAM Management console, and generate an Access Key for your user in the Security Cretendials tab.

+On DigitalOcean, go to API and generate a Personal access token.

 Set environment variables:

     export AZURE_TENANT_ID="xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx"